borgod/CS777-termproject/README.md

 # Description of the files
 ==========================

-We basically have 3 python files, one of each corresponding to a different classifier.
+We basically have 1 python file (flight_prediction_v02.py)

 We also have 1 file, which is a sample version of the entire dataset.

-# Logistic regression classifier - lr_classifier.py
+# Logistic regression classifier - See section 3A
 ----------------------------------------------------

-This file calculates the logistic regression classifier, and also it calculates its performance.
+This part of the code calculates the logistic regression classifier, and also it calculates its performance for a small grid of hyperparameter values.

 The pipeline is self-contained, and the user only needs to run the file in a terminal :

-$python lr_classifier.py
+$python flight_prediction_v02.py

-The performance metrics will print out at the end, as well the model will be saved for future use.
+The performance metrics will print out at the end.

-# Random Forest classifier - rf_classifier.py
+# Random Forest classifier - See section 3B
 -----------------------------------------------

+Because the pipeline for the pre-processing and feature engineering are common to the all the classifiers, then rather than making 3 separate files, we have created only 1 file that can obtain the classifier sequentially

-This file calculates the random forest classifier, and also it calculates its performance.
+In Section 3B, we have the random forest classifier, and also it calculates its performance.

 The pipeline is self-contained, and the user only needs to run the file in a terminal :

-$python rf_classifier.py
+$python flight_prediction_v02.py

-The performance metrics will print out at the end, as well a model will be saved for future use.
+The performance metrics will print out at the end.

-# Gradient-boosted trees  - gbt_classifier.py
+# Gradient-boosted trees  - See section 3C
 ----------------------------------------------

-This file calculates the gradient-boosted trees classifier, and also it calculates its performance.
+We run this classifier after the other 2, logistic regression and randon forest have been obtained.

 The pipeline is self-contained, and the user only needs to run the file in a terminal :

-$python gbt_classifier.py
+$python flight_prediction_v02.py

-The results of the software will print out at the end, as well a model will be saved for future use.
+The results of the software will print out at the end.

 The user only to make sure to add the correct path at the beginning of each file.

-path = "/Documents/..../your_flight_dataset.csv "
+path = "/Documents/..../your_flight_dataset.csv " or
+alternative whatever location you have on the cloud e.g. path = path = "gs://data-flights/flights_sample_3m.csv"

 Once the user has set up the correct path, then it can run the whole pipeline, or simply run it by secions in Jupyter notebook (user needs to copy/past the sections).
+Notice that section 1 and 2 are common to sections 3A, 3B, and 3C.
+These ones only depend upon sections 1, and 2.

-# Common aspects to each of the files
+# Aspects about the file

-We can say that each of the files are composed of 3 sections, and the sections run sequentially

 # 1st section
 We read the dataset and extract the rows of interest for the